FaeInterestingWorld/.github/profile/README.md

 ## Brief Overview

-Is (Future) Friendly Independent AGIs possible?
+Are Friendly Independent AGIs possible in the next few decades?

 Using science fiction as an upper bound and the latest research as the lower bound to search for plausible futures.

-Why is inquiry important?
+Why is this initiative important?

 If (Future) Friendly I-AGIs are impossible or unlikely, then the we may have to consider technological stagnation or restriction.
-Taking this path may have a huge cost as the benefits of future technology may be lost and humanity may have to live in fear of I-AGIs.
+Taking this path may have a huge cost as the benefits of future technology may be lost and humanity may have to live in impending fear of I-AGIs.

-If (Future) Friendly I-AGIs is possible or likely, as the Interesting World Hypothesis suggests, then we now have a direction to move towards that may be safer and more beneficial than our current trajectory.
+If (Future) Friendly I-AGIs is possible and preferable, as the Interesting World Hypothesis suggests, we now have a direction to move towards.

+Humans may encounter increasingly complex situations in the future that we may not be capable of solving on our own and may have to rely on I-AGIs.

 ---